-Boasting more than 900 different species, the Kaul Wildflower Garden celebrates the diverse flora of Alabama and demonstrates the variety of roles native plants can play in our gardens.
+Boasting more than 200 different species of native plants, the Kaul Wildflower Garden celebrates the diverse flora of Alabama and demonstrates the variety of roles natives can play in our gardens.
 The garden was established in the early 1960s by a group of passionate wildflower advocates led by the gusto of Mrs. Bobbe Kaul.
 Landscape architect Zenon Schreiber of New York created the garden from the rubble of a former rock quarry, establishing a lush collection that continues to inspire stewardship of Alabama’s native treasures.

 The first sign of spring’s arrival are those first bloodroots appearing at the tail end of winter.
 This sets into motion a whole chorus of glorious spring blooms, from trout lilies and trilliums cascading down the sides of the creek, to wild geraniums billowing against the coarse rocks, dogwood blooms reaching out from the edge of the forest, woodland phlox rippling along the edge of paths, and craggy mountain laurels bursting into blooming clusters.